Manhattan Project: Uranium Committee

-Roosevelt called on Lyman Briggs of the National Bureau of Standards to head an Advisory Committee on Uranium; Briggs met with Szilard, Wigner and Edward Teller in October 1939.
+Roosevelt called on Lyman Briggs to head an Advisory Committee on Uranium; Briggs met with Szilard, Wigner and Edward Teller in October 1939.
 The committee reported back to Roosevelt in November that uranium "would provide a possible source of bombs with a destructiveness vastly greater than anything now known."
 In February 1940, the U.S. Navy awarded Columbia University $6,000, most of which Fermi and Szilard spent on graphite.
 A team of Columbia professors including Fermi, Szilard, Eugene T. Booth and John Dunning created the first nuclear fission reaction in the Americas, verifying the work of Hahn and Strassmann.
-The same team subsequently built a series of prototype nuclear reactors (or "piles" as Fermi called them) in Pupin Hall at Columbia but were not yet able to achieve a chain reaction.
-The Advisory Committee on Uranium became the National Defense Research Committee (NDRC) on Uranium when that organization was formed on 27 June 1940.
+The same team subsequently built a series of prototype nuclear reactors (then called "atomic piles," a term coined by Fermi) in Pupin Hall at Columbia but were not yet able to achieve a chain reaction.

+The work of Briggs' committee was seen as insufficiently urgent by some of the scientists who were familiar with it.
+When the National Defense Research Committee (NDRC) was formed on 27 June 1940 to coordinate scientific research, the Advisory Committee on Uranium was absorbed into the organization.
 On 28 June 1941, Roosevelt signed Executive Order 8807, which created the Office of Scientific Research and Development (OSRD), under director Vannevar Bush.
-The office was empowered to engage in research and large engineering projects.
-The NDRC Committee on Uranium became the S-1 Section of the OSRD; the word "uranium" was dropped for security reasons.
+The office was empowered to engage in research and large engineering projects, and was immediately converted into the OSRD Section on Uranium.
 In July 1941, Briggs proposed spending $167,000 on researching uranium, particularly the uranium-235 isotope, and plutonium, which had been isolated for the first time at the University of California in February 1941.
 (Note: Specifically at its Berkeley campus; however, as of 1940, the University of California had not yet established a formal distinction between the university as a whole and its flagship campus at Berkeley.
-The process of transforming the University into a multi-campus university system began in March 1951 and was not complete until 1960.)
+The process of transforming the university into a multi-campus university system began in March 1951 and was not complete until 1960.)
+The work, however, was still being conducted at a relatively small scale and scope, as Bush and other administrators were still skeptical that the work could achieve quick success.

+British intervention

-In Britain, Frisch and Rudolf Peierls at the University of Birmingham had made a breakthrough investigating the critical mass of uranium-235 in June 1939.
+In Britain, Otto Robert Frisch and Rudolf Peierls at the University of Birmingham had made a breakthrough investigating the critical mass of uranium-235 in June 1939.
 Their calculations indicated that it was within an order of magnitude of 10 kg, small enough to be carried by contemporary bombers.
 Their March 1940 Frisch–Peierls memorandum initiated the British atomic bomb project and its MAUD Committee, which unanimously recommended pursuing the development of an atomic bomb.
 In July 1940, Britain had offered to give the United States access to its research, and the Tizard Mission's John Cockcroft briefed American scientists on British developments.
 He discovered that the American project was smaller than the British, and not as advanced.